Charged-Particles/charged-particles-frontend-challenge/README.md

 Feel free to solve these questions however you see fit, using whatever coding style or third-party libraries you think are appropriate.

-To start the test, simply clone this repo and make your edits locally.
 ## Rules

 1. You have 3 days to complete this challenge, please reach out to sam@charged.fi if this timeline does not work for you.